huntrw6/stagepilot-beta/README.md

 - [Intel Mac DMG](https://github.com/huntrw6/stagepilot/releases/download/v1.0.0/StagePilot_1.0.0_x64.dmg)
 - [Apple Silicon Mac DMG](https://github.com/huntrw6/stagepilot/releases/download/v1.0.0/StagePilot_1.0.0_aarch64.dmg)

-On Windows, run the installer and open StagePilot from the Start menu.
-On macOS, open the DMG and drag StagePilot into Applications.
+**On Windows**, run the installer and open StagePilot from the Start menu.

+**On macOS**, open the DMG and drag StagePilot to Applications.
 On Mac, StagePilot is not currently code-signed or notarized, so the operating system may ask you to confirm that you trust the application.
-If the application can't be opened on your computer try opening System Settings, Privacy & Security, scrolling to the bottom of the menu it should give you an option to *Open Anyway* if it says "StagePilot was blocked to protect your Mac.
-You also may need to adjust the setting **Allow applications from** under Security to *App Store & Known Developers*.
-Then it should give you the option to **Move to Trash** or *Open Anyway* to open the app.Only install downloads from the official StagePilot GitHub release page.
+If the application can't be opened on your computer try opening **System Settings**, **Privacy & Security**, scrolling to the bottom of the menu it should give you an option to **Open Anyway** where it says *"StagePilot was blocked to protect your Mac*.
+You also may need to adjust the setting *Allow applications from* under Security to **App Store & Known Developers**.
+Then it should give you the option to *Move to Trash* or **Open Anyway** to open the app.
+Only install downloads from the **official StagePilot GitHub release page**.

 ## What you need